Sage-Bionetworks/rocc-service/docs/style-guide.md

   - Issues are reported by `flake8` because `black` does not provide this service.
 However, this feature is of limited use because `black` fixes most style issues upon saving files.
-- VS Code automatically fix style issues when saving files.
+- VS Code automatically fixes style issues when saving files.
   - Manually lint all files with `npm run lint`.
   - Manually fix all style issues with `npm run lint:fix`.
 - The style of staged files is validated upon creating a new commit.